Yosemite National Park

 Trail closure signs will be placed at trailheads and intersections.
 For Wilderness permit questions, call Wilderness public information line at 209-372-0826.

 The Blue Jay Fire was ignited by lightning July 24.
-The fire started approximately 4 miles south of White Wolf campground, and is burning primarily in Wilderness on the south side of Tioga Road at 9,000 feet in elevation.
-The fire is creeping and smoldering through ground litter on the forest floor and in pockets of accumulated dead and down logs with some isolated single tree torching and short range spotting in active areas.
-Lightning cause wildfires are a natural part of the Yosemite National Park Wilderness.
-Fire managers work to restore healthy forests and reduce the threat of extensive, severe fire by allowing some lightning-ignited wildfires to burn under moderate conditions.
+The fire started approximately 4 miles south of White Wolf campground, and is located primarily in Wilderness on the south side of Tioga Road at 9,000 feet in elevation.
+Lightning caused wildfires are a natural part of the Yosemite National Park Wilderness.

 |Current as of|